Hi! My name is Cindy, thank you for visiting!

 In 2011 I began the journey to become a PATH Registered Level Therapeutic Horseback Riding Instructor and got certified in 2012.
 On this journey I discovered there is a lack of resources on the internet for lesson plans, riding adaptations, games and patterns for therapeutic riding.
-As someone who learns a lot through other peoples’ experiences and online research, in February of 2012 I decided to start this blog to compile what I find helpful and interesting and to share it with others.
+As someone who learns a lot through other peoples’ experiences and online research – and since I obsessively write down things I learn and do anyway – in February of 2012 I decided to start this blog to compile what I find helpful and interesting and to share it with others.
 Or as my friend put it, “Saving riders everywhere from boring lessons!”
-Whether you are an experienced instructor or an instructor in training, my hope is that this resource helps you with your own journey as we all try to become better teachers!
+Whether you are an experienced instructor or an instructor in training, my hope is that this resource helps you with your own journey as we all try to become better instructors!

 I would love for this blog to be full of resources from everyone, not just me!
 If you have a lesson plan, pattern, or game you think would be a helpful resource, send it to me along with permission or not to include your name and website.
 If you have a quick idea or comment that relates to a previous blog post, please include it in the comments section for that post so readers can get even more ideas!

 This is not professional advice, this is a blog.
 I am not liable for what you do with or how you use this information.
 The activities explained in this blog may not be fit for every rider, riding instructor, or riding center depending on their current condition and resources.
 Use your best personal judgement!